 B. Synthetic/Semi-synthetic Suspending Agents

-- Carboxymethylcellulose (CMC): Most widely used.
-Available as sodium CMC.
+- Carboxymethylcellulose (CMC): The most widely used, available as sodium CMC.

 - Methylcellulose (MC): Dissolves in cold water to form a viscous gel.